 Tenure-Track Assistant Professor of Biology

-Hollins University in Roanoke, Virginia invites applications for a tenure-track Assistant Professor of Biology.
-This is a full-time position beginning July 1, 2022.
-Please visit this web page to learn more about Hollins; its commitment to diversity, equity, inclusion, and justice; faculty development; the university’s students; and the Roanoke Valley.
+Hollins University in Roanoke, Virginia invites applications for a tenure-track Assistant Professor of Biology with expertise in molecular/cellular biology.
+This is a full-time position beginning July 1, 2023.
+Please visit this web page (https://www.hollins.edu/offices-and-services/human-resources/faculty-positions/) to learn more about Hollins; its commitment to diversity, equity, inclusion, and justice; faculty development; the university’s students; and the Roanoke Valley.

-Hollins University is one of the nation’s most dynamic and diverse historically women’s colleges with an undergraduate student population that includes 33% US-American students of color, 37% Pell-eligible students, 38% first-generation college students, and 9% international students.
-Known for its creative and highly engaged student body and its commitment to inclusive academic excellence, Hollins prides itself on its nationally recognized and award-winning undergraduate and gender-inclusive graduate academic programs, its deeply committed alumnae/i network, its extraordinarily beautiful campus surrounded by the Blue Ridge Mountains, and its unique ability to ensure that each of its students has the opportunity to design a transformational college experience.
+Known for its creative and highly engaged student body, Hollins University prides itself on its nationally-recognized and award-winning undergraduate and graduate academic programs, its deeply committed alumnae/i network, its extraordinarily beautiful campus surrounded by the Blue Ridge Mountains, and its unique ability to ensure that each of its students has the opportunity to design a transformational college experience.

 - A cover letter;